cyfyifanchen/celebrity-chat-bot/README.md

+## CHOOSE YOUR FIGHTER

-This is a full-stack Saas demo, it has Next, React, Tailwind, Prisma, MySQL and Clerk.
+Inspired by Celebrity Mortal Kombat, image credits are also from them, it is a full-stack Saas demo, it has Next, React, Tailwind, Prisma, MySQL and Clerk.